lamaNase/auth-quiz-ranker/README.md

 ## 🧠 Overview

 **Tafawq Quiz App** is an interactive, Arabic-language educational web app built with the powerful [Remix](https://remix.run/) framework.
 It is deployed on [Netlify](https://www.netlify.com/) and uses [Firebase](https://firebase.google.com/) for backend data storage, including user sessions, question content, and progress tracking.
-The app allows users to practice multiple-choice questions, receive immediate feedback, view detailed explanations for each answer, and monitor their scores as they learn — all within a right-to-left (RTL), culturally adapted interface designed specifically for Arabic speakers.
+The app features full user authentication (sign up/sign in), utilizes cookies for managing user sessions, and supports dynamic question status updates.
+Users can practice multiple-choice questions, receive immediate feedback, view detailed answer explanations, and monitor their scores — all within a culturally adapted, right-to-left (RTL) interface tailored for Arabic-speaking learners.

 ---